 The SISSA Discovery Service provides SISSA users with a single tool (selecting on the main web page the Keyword or Title or Author) for searching quality and relevant resources of different kind, such as books, journal articles, ebooks, magazines, multimedia, theses and many more.
 The search is not limited to the internal SISSA collection, but it's extended to external databases.
 The SISSA Discovery Service offers a quick way to get to books, CDs, DVDs, articles, journals, and website information.
 This “quick search” searches our library catalog and several databases of article content from many scholarly journals, popular magazines, and other periodical publications (though it is not exhaustive).

-The search is not limited to the internal SISSA collection, but it’s extended to external databases.
+The search is not limited to the internal SISSA collection, but it’s extended to external sources.

-For example, among the sources of SISSA Discovery Service there are academic journals subscribed by SISSA Library, SISSA catalog, IRIS-SISSA Digital Library, conference materials, databases acquired by SISSA Library (e.g. MathSciNet, Scopus, WoS), ArXiv, Medline, Full Text Open Access Journals and other academic sources.
+For example, among the sources that SISSA Discovery Service is searching there are academic journals subscribed by SISSA Library, SISSA catalog, IRIS-SISSA Digital Library, conference materials, databases acquired or or to be licensed by SISSA (e.g. MathSciNet, Scopus, WoS, journals), ArXiv, Medline, Full Text Open Access Journals and other academic sources.

 Your results are ranked by relevancy, but there are several options to refine and sort results by year, format, library location (for print items), subject disciplines or tags, and language.
 You can even limit your search to scholarly or electronic full text items (Available Full Text) or to internal sources of the SISSA selecting on the main page "SISSA Repositories" (IRIS-SISSA Digital Library and SISSA Preprint Archive) or "SISSA Catalog Only" or "Date Published" or by "Collection" or limit to the year of publication..
 Some articles are also provided with PlumX Metrics (usage, citation, mentions, captures, social media).

 If the article appears on the “Search Results” page, you can obtain its bibliographic reference by clicking on its title.